Vaccines for COVID-19 – your questions answered

 What is the difference between a third dose and a booster dose of the vaccine?

-Third primary doses of the COVID-19 vaccine are being offered to people who have a severely suppressed immune system, either because of a health condition or treatment.
+Third primary doses of the COVID-19 vaccine may be offered to people who have a severely suppressed immune system, either because of a health condition or treatment.

 This is because research has found that people in this group are less likely to have received a good level of protection from their first two doses of the vaccine.
-A third primary dose is being offered to this group to try to increase their initial levels of protection.
+A third primary dose is aimed at increasing their initial levels of protection.

 Could my medication or condition mean I can’t have the COVID-19 vaccine?